 CONTRAINDICATIONS AND CAUTIONS:

 Although this is a mild, restorative posture, it is still considered an inversion.
-Note that, although many teachers recommend it as a therapeutic posture for several conditions, you should check with a doctor if you are experiencing any of the following conditions:
+While many teachers recommend legs-up-the-wall pose as a therapeutic posture, please check with your doctor if you are experiencing any of the following:

 - High Blood Pressure